7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 • At 8 months Helen can get around on the floor quite well.
 She does not creep but hitches along

-• Side note: hitching, I learned, means kind of crawling but with one foot on the ground that is pulling the body forward, and it’s something that is corrected today, but she did ok overall despite it, if I do say so
+• Side note: hitching, I learned, means kind of crawling but with one foot on the ground that is pulling the body forward, and it’s something that is corrected today

 • June 29 – I find my baby standing behind my chair

-• Side note: if worth noting it must have been a nice milestone and/or startling
+• Side note: if worth noting it must have been a milestone and/or startling

 • Helen begins to be very orderly.
 At age of 14 1/2 mos she picks up her daddys slippers and shoes and puts them in the closet and shuts the door